 Purpose: Commissioner’s Regulation 155.17 of the New York State Education Department requires each School District to prepare, and update annually, a District-Wide School Safety Plan.
 Its purpose is to insure the safety and health of children and staff.
 It is also intended to integrate and coordinate school activities with municipal, county, and state emergency preparedness efforts.
 This plan is available in each school district for public inspection and to the commissioner upon request.

-In order to protect the safety and health of students and staff, it is critical that plans be read, understood and practiced by all staff to assure that each of them will operate in accordance with it in the event of an emergency or disaster.
-It is equally important that staff treats the plan as a living document that can and should be reviewed and updated periodically and after every situation that requires its use.
-This assures that needed modifications are made and included in the plan without delay before another emergency or disaster occurs.
+In order to protect the safety and health of students and staff it is critical that plans be read, understood and practiced by all staff to assure that each of them will operate in accordance with it in the event of an emergency or disaster.
+It is equally important that staff treats the plan as a living document which can and should be reviewed and updated periodically and after every situation that requires its use.
+This assures that needed modifications are made and included in the plan without delay, before another emergency or disaster occurs.
 The district-wide school safety plan was developed using existing protocols and feedback from individual schools’ Building Level Emergency Response Teams, and the District-Wide Safety Team.

-1. Identification of sites of a potential emergency.
+1. Identification of sites of a potential emergency

-The school district has identified sites of a potential emergency, per Section 155.17(e)(1)(I): They include but are not limited to: Route 20, NYS Thruway, Northway, Routes 155 & 146, The Northeast Industrial Park (all occupants), Albany County International Airport, Schenectady County Airport, Conrail tracks, Crossgates Mall, and National Guard Shooting Range.
-On-site at each elementary school: heating boilers and playgrounds.
+The school district has identified sites of potential emergency, per Section 155.17(e)(1)(I): They include but are not limited to: Route 20, NYS Thruway, Northway, Routes 155 & 146, The Northeast Industrial Park (all occupants), Albany County International Airport, Schenectady County Airport, Conrail tracks, Crossgates Mall, and National Guard Shooting Range.
+On site at each elementary school: heating boilers and playgrounds.
 At the middle and high school: heating boilers, chemistry labs, athletic competition areas, and wood shops.
-Off-site field trips are also emergency exposure.
+Off-site field trips are also an emergency exposure.

-2. Identification of appropriate responses to emergencies.
+2. Identification of appropriate responses to emergencies

-3. Description of arrangements for obtaining assistance during emergencies from emergency services organizations and local government agencies.
+3. Description of arrangements for obtaining assistance during emergencies from emergency services organizations and local government agencies

 Contact with emergency services organizations has been simplified with the inauguration of enhanced 911 service in this area.
 Initial response to all emergencies within the individual school buildings will be by the School Crisis Response Team.
-Immediate notification of appropriate emergency agencies will be made using the 911 system, and notification to the district office will be made using a telephone, fax, radio, or other means as determined by the individual situation.
+Immediate notification of appropriate emergency agencies will be made using the 911 system, and notification to the district office will be made using telephone, fax, radio, or other means as determined by the individual situation.

-In 2016, amendments to the SAVE Law required district-wide safety plans to include the designation of a Chief Emergency Officer.
+In 2016, amendments to the SAVE Law required district-wide safety plans to include the designation of a Chief Emergency Officer

 The Chief Emergency Officer is responsible for:

-- Coordinating communication between staff and law enforcement and first responders.
+- Coordinating communication between staff and law enforcement and first responders;

-- Leading the efforts of the district-wide school safety team in the completion and yearly update of the district-wide school safety plan and the coordination of the district-wide plan with the building-level emergency response plans.
+- Leading the efforts of the district-wide school safety team in the completion and yearly update of the district-wide school safety plan and the coordination of the district-wide plan with the building-level emergency response plans;

-- Ensuring student and staff understanding of the district-wide school safety plan.
+- Ensuring student and staff understanding of the district wide school safety plan;

-- Ensuring the completion and yearly update of building-level emergency response plans for each school building.
+- Ensuring the completion and yearly update of building-level emergency response plans for each school building;

-- Assisting in the selection of security-related technology and development of procedures for the use of such technology.
+- Assisting in the selection of security related technology and development of procedures for the use of such technology;

-- Coordinating appropriate safety, security, and emergency training for district and school staff, including required training in the emergency response plan.
+- Coordinating appropriate safety, security, and emergency training for district and school staff, including required training in the emergency response plan;

 - Ensuring the completion and yearly update of the building-level emergency response plans by the dates designated by the commissioner.